Autumn in Poland: time change, 2 public holidays, observances, celebrations

 Boy’s Day (Dzień Chłopaka)

 This holiday in Poland is the equivalent of Women’s Day, which is celebrated in Poland on March 8.
-On Boy’s Day, ladies give their loved ones (younger and older) a gift or prepare another surprise.
+On Boy’s Day, ladies gift their loved ones (younger and older) or prepare another surprise.

 • October 14